lesaint/lesaint.github.io/_drafts/is_it_time_for_the_java_bean_mapping_revolution.md

 You can then forget about refactoring your bean classes and having the mapping code updated consistently by your IDE.
 Also forget about the compiler telling you that by changing the type of this property, your bean mapping code now fails to execute.

-Some tool such as [ModelMapper](http://modelmapper.org/) provide a solution to this problem, but at the cost of very complexe and verbose technical solutions.
+Some tool such as [ModelMapper](http://modelmapper.org/) provide a solution to this problem, but at the cost of very complex and verbose technical solutions.
 It is way simpler to just write the bean mapping code from the beginning.
 In addition, everyone will understand it just by looking at it.

 ### immutability is not a prime citizen

-Designing immutable bean wherever possible is a big constraint but it solves many issue in the long run.
+Designing immutable beans wherever possible is a big constraint but it solves many issues in the long run.

-Unfortunately, immutable bean are not well supported by bean mapping framework, notably because:
+Unfortunately, immutable beans are not well supported by bean mapping frameworks, notably because:

 * it involves bean not having setters (basic requirement of property based framework)
     - immutable beans only have constructors to initialize their state or, better, builders
     - both constructors and builders can hardly be automatically mapped
-* also mapping tree of immutable bean requires to map beans bottom-up instead of the usual top-bottom way
+* also mapping tree of immutable beans requires to map beans in a bottom-up fashion instead of the usual top-bottom way
-    - children of immutable bean must be created before their parent
+    - children of immutable beans must be created before their parent

 ### you can't investigate how mapping actually occurs

 This applies especially to reflection-based or bytecode generation-based mapping.
-When you want to make sure the problem is not at the mapping level, good luck.
+Good luck when you want to make sure the problem is not at the mapping level.

 ### you can't tell dead code apart

 With most tools, it can be hard to tell that mapping configuration and/or customisation is actually dead code:

 - is that line of configuration still required for mapping to occur ?
-- is that custom whatever objet still used ?
+- is that custom whatever object still used ?

-Unless you have extensive test coverage and remove the suspicious part, sometime, you just can not tell.
+Unless you have extensive test coverage and remove the suspicious part, sometimes, you just can not tell.

 ### not much (or none) control over mapping of bean trees

-When it comes to mapping trees of bean, you either do not have control over it or need to customize the framework and now code is not that simple any more:
+When it comes to mapping trees of beans, you either do not have control over it or need to customize the framework and you end up with code that is not that simple any more:

 - want to write one mapper for each node of a tree of beans, so you can really _unit_ test ? good luck
-- want to keep type dependency between mappers so you can easily tell how your code behaves ? for some framework, that's just impossible
+- want to keep type dependency between mappers so you can easily tell how your code behaves ? for some frameworks, that's just impossible

 ### performance ...